CMB-S4/s4_design_sim_tool/README.md

 Scaling of atmospheric and instrument noise is performed with these assumption:

 * scale the 10-day simulations to 1 year considering the observing efficiency
-* for Pole also consider the additional efficiency factor
 * scale by the detector-years for noise and telescope-years for atmosphere
+* for both emissions also consider the overall expected observing efficiency, for noise also consider the sensitivity factor

 Therefore 2 tubes on the same telescope have the same atmospheric noise of 1 tube, to reduce noise from the atmosphere we need to distribute tubes across multiple telescopes.
 For instrument noise instead, it doesn't matter their distribution across telescopes, just their number.